10 Internships for High School Students in Texas

 Location: Texas

-Internship Dates: Internship opportunities will be available on an ongoing basis throughout the summer months of 2024.
+Internship Dates: Internship opportunities will be available on an ongoing basis throughout the summer months.

 Eligibility: High school students from K-9 to K-12 who are U.S. citizens or permanent legal residents.

-This hands-on experience within a non-profit arts environment offers 2–3 interns each semester the chance to explore various facets of the Diverse Works organization, including curatorial, marketing, development, and administrative activities.
-With a focus on artist research, promotional tasks, database management, and general office duties, interns actively contribute to the success of upcoming programs.
-Engaging in gallery maintenance, preparing for art performances, and participating in a reading group enhance their understanding of contemporary art spaces and practices.
-This internship is ideal for those aspiring to pursue careers as curators, artists, or arts administrators.
+This experience within a non-profit arts environment offers 2–3 interns each semester the chance to explore various facets of the Diverse Works organization, including curatorial, marketing, development, and administrative activities.
+With a focus on artist research, promotional tasks, database management, and general office duties, you will contribute to the success of upcoming programs.
+Engaging in gallery maintenance, preparing for art performances, and participating in a reading group will enhance your understanding of contemporary art spaces and practices.

 Cost/Stipend: No cost, stipend provided